GSoster/idle-game/README.md

 The idea is to make a simple framework that provides the fundamental structure to create idle/clicker games.
 The main features are: Helpers, etc

+### Resources
+Resources are the main currency and it can be used to buy helpers/cursors, level up characters, enchant items, or anything you can think of.
+ - Each player's click generate a fixed amount of resource.
+The rate grows based on many factors (level, skills, status, etc).
+ - Resources can be spent to acquire helpers.
+ - Helpers generate more resources.

 ### Helpers/Cursors
+Helpers are responsible for generating resources for the player, they are also known as cursors and usually represent or simulate an autoclick mechanic.
+They have an initial cost and after bought start to produce resources on a fixed rate.
  - Helpers/cursors can be unique (in games with heroes like sakura clicker) or have multiple instances (more resource management focused games like controlling skyscrapers). [implemented]
  - Helpers have level and skills.
  - Helpers have event handlers for custom events (OnItemBought, onAddedToInventory, onSold, etc.).